gajus/eslint-plugin-jsdoc/README.md

 ESLint's [overview of the structure of AST](https://eslint.org/docs/developer-guide/working-with-custom-parsers#the-ast-specification).

-However, it can sometimes be even more helpful to get an idea of ASt by just providing some JavaScript to the wonderful [AST Explorer](https://astexplorer.net/) tool and see what AST is built for your code.
-You can set the tool to the parser which you are using.
+However, it can sometimes be even more helpful to get an idea of ASt by just providing some of your JavaScript to the wonderful [AST Explorer](https://astexplorer.net/) tool and see what AST is built out of your code.
+You can set the tool to the specific parser which you are using.

-Tip: If you want to more deeply understand not just the AST but the esquery selector syntax, you can set the "Transform" feature to ESLint and test out esquery selectors in place of the selector expression (e.g., replace `'VariableDeclaration > VariableDeclarator > Identifier[name="someVar"]'` as we have [here](https://astexplorer.net/#/gist/71a93130c19599d6f197bddb29c13a59/latest)) to the selector you wish so as to get messages reported in the bottom right pane which match your [esquery](https://github.com/estools/esquery/#readme)
+Tip: If you want to more deeply understand not just the resulting AST tree structures for any given code but also the syntax for esquery selectors so that you can, for example, find only those nodes with a child of a certain type, you can set the "Transform" feature to ESLint and test out esquery selectors in place of the selector expression (e.g., replace `'VariableDeclaration > VariableDeclarator > Identifier[name="someVar"]'` as we have [here](https://astexplorer.net/#/gist/71a93130c19599d6f197bddb29c13a59/latest)) to the selector you wish so as to get messages reported in the bottom right pane which match your [esquery](https://github.com/estools/esquery/#readme)